SeisComP/seiscomp/doc/base/concepts/modules.rst

 Configuration
 =============

-Each standalone module tries to read from three configuration files whereas :term:`trunk` modules try to read the six files.
+Each :term:`standalone module` tries to read from three configuration files whereas :term:`trunk` modules try to read the six files.
 Note that configuration parameters defined earlier are overwritten if defined in files read in later: